 Many people eat fast foods like burgers and fish and chips regularly as they’re cheap and tasty.

 Our diet is one of the most important things that determine our health.
 Learn from Healthline about how fast foods really harm our health.

 Having fast foods frequently is actually setting yourself up for hefty doctor’s bills.
-Not to mention suffering the most unpleasant signs and symptoms of illnesses.
+Not to mention suffering the most unpleasant signs and symptoms of severe illnesses.

 Even regular exercise cannot counter the ill effects of the unhealthy food that you eat.

 So, do have a healthy diet and steer clear of fast foods.
 Healthy foods may cost more, but good health is priceless.